microsoft/code-with-engineering-playbook/code-reviews/README.md

       * In AzDO this can be enforced by setting groups as required reviewers, see [Automatically include code reviewers](https://docs.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops#automatically-include-code-reviewers)
 1. Be open to receive feedback, discuss design/code logic and address all comments as follows:
    * Resolve a comment, if the requested change has been made.
-   * Mark the comment as "won't fix", if you are not going to make the requested changes and provide a clear reasoning - "I'll do it later" is not an acceptible reason!
+   * Mark the comment as "won't fix", if you are not going to make the requested changes and provide a clear reasoning
+     * If the requested change is within the scope of the task, "I'll do it later" is not an acceptible reason!
+     * If the requested change is out of scope, create a new work item (task or bug) for it
    * If you don't understand a comment, ask questions in the review itself as opposed to a private chat
    * If a thread gets bloated without a conclusion, have a meeting with the reviewer (call them or knock on door)
 1. If the reviewers have not responded in a reasonable time (generally a day or two), ping them or raise the issue in a daily meeting.